 Today thousands of devotees come to make offerings, particularly on poya (full-moon) days and weekends.
 Sunset is a magical time to visit.

-The Sri Maha Bodhi, the sacred bodhi tree, is central to Anuradhapura in both a spiritual and physical sense.
-The huge tree has grown from a cutting brought from Bodhgaya in India by the Princess Sangamitta, sister of Mahinda (who introduced the Buddha’s teachings to Sri Lanka), so it has a connection to the geographical heart of the Sinhalese religion.
+The faithful believe it was Princess Sangamitta, sister of Mahinda (who introduced the Buddha’s teachings to Sri Lanka) who brought the cutting from India so it has a connection to the geographical heart of the Sinhalese religion.

 There is not one but many bodhi trees here; the oldest and holiest stands on the top platform.
 Railing and other structures around the trees are festooned with prayer flags.